School Counseling at Jie Ming

 At Jie Ming, we want all students to be successful, happy, and able to achieve their goals.
 Our school counselor provides services that address the three domains of student development: academic, college/career, and personal/social.
 There are three ways that our school counselor provides those services:

 Individual counseling: Students can meet with the counselor individually for support, whether in school or during distance learning.
 These sessions are brief in nature and not intended to replace individual therapy for youth.
 School counselors work with students to develop positive coping skills, process family change or grief and loss situations, learn emotion management techniques, and problem solve.
-During distance learning, parents and guardians can contact the counselor to schedule individual check-ins for their child or students can let their teacher know they would like to talk with the counselor.
-Students can also drop in to daily office hours between 3:30-4:00 using the Google Meet nickname jmhansen
+For VLS students, parents and guardians can contact the counselor to schedule individual check-ins for their child or students can let their teacher know they would like to talk with the counselor.
+Students can also drop in to office hours on Wednesdays from 10:00-10:30 and Thursdays from 3:00-3:30 using the Google Meet nickname jmhansen